axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

   --fetchCodeId \
 ```

-### Query chain contracts deployed via Coordinator
+### Save chain contracts deployed via Coordinator

-Query deployed contracts via Coordinator:
+Query and save deployed contracts via Coordinator:

 ```bash
 ts-node cosmwasm/query.js save-deployed-contracts -n <chain-name>
 ```

-This will query the Coordinator contract for a specific chain's deployed addresses and automatically update the config with those addresses.
+This will query the Coordinator contract for a specific chain's deployed addresses and update the config with those addresses.

 ### Rotating verifier set
 1. Create a .env for rotation, containing mnemonic for multisig-prover-admin and environment: